byuccl/f4pga-classroom/Setup_And_Tutorials/Step3_Testing_Your_Own_Designs.md

 Now, go to your lab directory (`cd ~/220-myusername/Labs/Lab5`) and take a minute to check to convince yourself that all the files you need are there.
 Also, look to see if any testbench files (the ones provided by the professor to help test your circuit) are there.
 If there are testbench files, delete them now using `rm`.

 Now open up the file there called `Makefile` and edit it.
 There is a variable called TOP in the Makefile which defines the name of your top-level **module** in your design.
 Change that line to match your design's top level module before saving.
 NOTE: this is NOT a file name, it is the name of the top level ***module*** in your design hierarchy.
+There should be no .sv or .v extensions on the top module name.

-Also note that there is a variable called XDC which defines the name of your .xdc **file** - change that to match your XDC file name.
+Also note that there is a variable called XDC which defines the name of your .xdc **file** - we have this set up to accept any name for the .xdc file.
+If for some reason it is not working, ask a TA for help.

 ## 1.2 Running F4PGA On Your Lab Files
 Now you are ready to actually run F4PGA on your lab files.